bitovi/academy/src/react/2-intro-to-jsx.md

 _✏️ Note: Centering content inside of a div is easy with flexbox.
 Simply add `"display: flex; justify-content: center; align-items: center;"` to the parent div which holds the content you wish to be centered.
 Remember the differences between normal CSS, and inline styles with React though._

-Here's an empty codepen with React preloaded to get you started.

-#### Hover over the code below and select the run button in the upper right hand corner.
+#### To get you started, hover over the code below and select the run button in the upper right hand corner.
+It links to an empty codepen with React.

 ```jsx
 function Square() {